nymous/discord-royale/README.md

+# WIP!
+Conversion is in progress from a slack bot to a discord bot

-# slack-royale
+# Discrd-royale
-Compete to be the last player standing in the Battle Royale that plays right inside your slack channels.
+Compete to be the last player standing in the Battle Royale that plays right inside your Discord channels.

 ## About
 + Each round a new rule is chosen at random.